-Great on salad — and now shown to “switch on” genes that release proteins which break down fat.
-In a study of 175 overweight Japanese men and women, researchers found that participants who drank 1 or 2 tablespoons of apple cider vinegar daily for 12 weeks significantly lowered their body weight, BMI, visceral fat and waist circumference.
+Not only is vinegar great on salad, it’s also shown to “switch on” genes that release proteins that break down fat.
+In a study of 175 overweight Japanese men and women, researchers found that participants who drank one or two tablespoons of apple cider vinegar daily for 12 weeks significantly lowered their body weight, BMI, visceral fat, and waist circumference.

 Plan a Weekly Cheat Meal

 Dried goji berries might be a staple of every health food store, but it’s worth looking for them a couple aisles over in the tea section.
-Lycium barbarum, the plant from which gojis are harvested, is a traditional Asian medicinal therapy for diabetes and other diseases, but it also boasts a slimming effect.
+Lycium barbarum, the plant from which goji berries are harvested, is a traditional Asian therapy for diabetes and other diseases, but it also boasts a slimming effect.
 In a study published in the Journal of the American College of Nutrition, participants were either given a single dose of L. barbarum or a placebo after a meal.
-The researchers found that one hour after the dose, the goji group was burning calories at a rate 10 percent higher than the placebo group.
-The effects lasted up to 4 hours.
+The researchers found that one hour after the dose, the goji group was burning calories at a rate 10 percent higher than the placebo group, and the effects lasted up to four hours.
 Bonus: Most goji teas are mixed with green tea, further boosting your calorie burn.